 Stainless steel, which is mostly iron, as well as 18% chromium and 8% nickel, is the most commonly used nickel alloy element of all.

-Kovar is a ferrous alloy, primarily made up of nickel and cobalt, accompanied by trace amounts of copper, manganese, and silicon.
+Kovar is a ferrous nickel alloy, primarily made up of nickel and cobalt, accompanied by trace amounts of copper, manganese, and silicon.
 The term “Kovar” can also refer to a large group of nickel alloys that are compatible with the thermal expansion characteristics of borosilicate glass.
-Such alloys are frequently used as electroplated conductors of system parts like x-ray tubes and vacuum tubes.
+Such nickel alloys are frequently used as electroplated conductors of system parts like x-ray tubes and vacuum tubes.

-Similarly, Monel is the general name of a group of nickel alloys that are approximately 67% nickel and otherwise composed of iron, copper, and inconsequential amounts of other elements.
+Monel is the general name of a group of nickel alloys that are approximately 67% nickel and otherwise composed of iron, copper, and inconsequential amounts of other elements.
 Monel has incredible corrosion resistance, and so is used to make marine application components, such as seawater valves, pump shafts, and trolling wire.

 Nichrome alloys, or nickel-chromium alloys, are a family of superalloys made up of, in addition to nickel, mostly iron and chromium.
 Nichrome alloys offer high creep strength and high mechanical strength.
 Most often, nickel manufacturers use nichrome to create resistance wire and heating elements, but nichrome also has applications in flame testing, dentistry (fillings), and fireworks, among other things.